 Glover’s Reef Atoll is considered the most remote of the three major atolls off the coast of Belize.
 While Lighthouse Reef may be the farthest out, Glover’s is farther away from more populated areas and has less traffic venturing out to it.

-This atoll is also a World Heritage Site (which means it is listed by the International World Heritage Programme of UNESCO, and can receive funding and special protections).
+This atoll is also a World Heritage Site, which means it is listed by the International World Heritage Program of UNESCO, and can receive funding and special protections.
 It is also a Marine Reserve of Belize.

 Most people who visit Glover’s Reef tend to stay at one of the little resorts or camping locations on a few different cayes.
 We were fortunate to charter a sailing catamaran out of Ambergris Caye, and made a point to sail out to Glover’s for a few days of snorkeling.

-We have a partner who is offering a liveaboard boat snorkeling trip that visits both Glover's Reef and Turneffe Atolls.
-This is a nice option for getting out to these remote reefs.
+We have a partner who is offering a liveaboard boat snorkeling trip that visits both Glover’s Reef and Turneffe Atolls.
+This is a nice option for snorkeling Glover’s Reef.